Logarithmic adic spaces: some foundational results: Kummer etale cohomology

 Then $\widetilde{V} \cong \varprojlim_m V_m$ is also a log affinoid perfectoid object in $V_\proket$, with associated perfectoid space $\widehat{\widetilde{V}} \cong \Spa(S, S^+)$, where $(S, S^+) = \bigl(\varinjlim_m \, (S_m, S_m^+)\bigr)$.

-\begin{defn} Let $X$ be a locally noetherian fs log adic space over $\Spa(k, k^+)$, where $(k, k^+)$ is an affinoid field, and where $k$ is of characteristic zero and contains all roots of unity.
+\begin{defn} Suppose that $X$ is a locally noetherian fs log adic space over $\Spa(k, k^+)$, where $(k, k^+)$ is an affinoid field, and where $k$ is of characteristic zero and contains all roots of unity.
 Let $G$ be a profinite group.
-A pro-Kummer \'etale cover $U \to X$ is a \emph{Galois cover with \Pth{profinite} Galois group $G$} if there exists a pro-Kummer \'etale presentation $U = \varprojlim_i U_i \to X$ such that each $U_i \to X$ is a finite Kummer \'etale Galois cover with Galois group $G_i$ \Ref{as in Proposition \ref{prop-ket-std}, where $G_i$ is a constant group object because contains all roots of unity}, and such that $G \cong \varprojlim_i G_i$, in which case the group action and the second projection induces a canonical isomorphism $G \times U \cong U \times_X U$ over $X$. \end{defn}
+A pro-Kummer \'etale cover $U \to X$ is a \emph{Galois cover with \Pth{profinite} Galois group $G$} if there exists a pro-Kummer \'etale presentation $U = \varprojlim_i U_i \to X$ such that each $U_i \to X$ is a Galois finite Kummer \'etale cover with Galois group $G_i$ \Pth{as in Proposition \ref{prop-ket-std}, where $G_i$ is a constant group object because contains all roots of unity}, and such that $G \cong \varprojlim_i G_i$, in which case the group action and the second projection induces a canonical isomorphism $G \times U \cong U \times_X U$ over $X$. \end{defn}

 Since $P$ is a sharp fs monoid, $P^\gp$ is a finitely generated free abelian group.
 Let $P^\gp_\bQ := (P_{\bQ_{\geq 0}})^\gp \cong P^\gp \otimes_\bZ \bQ$.
 Then $\bE_m \to \bE$ and therefore $V_m \to V$ are finite Kummer \'etale covers with Galois group